motiondivision/motionone/packages/react/README.md

 # `@motionone/react`

 Prototype React bindings for Motion One.
-Not intended for public.
+Not intended for public consumption.

 ## 📚 Documentation